APPFL/APPFL/examples/memory_profiling_mpi/README.md

-# APPFL MPI Memory Profiling and Optimization
+# APPFL MPI Memory Profiling and Optimization [Experimental]

 This directory contains tools for memory profiling and optimization of APPFL's MPI-based federated learning components using memray.